The 3 Simple Secrets of Making More Money From Your Salon/ Beauty Business

 - Getting more customers through the door requires an increase in the visibility of your salon among the right kind of audience, or your target audience.
 One brilliant new way to do this is by getting listed on Reserve with Google.
 It a search-and-book platform by Google that allows your customers to search and book your services directly from Google search, Google maps, and a dedicated website.

-- You can also increase your online bookings by integrating a ‘Book Now’ button to your website and your Facebook page.
+- You can also increase your online bookings by integrating a ‘Book Now’ button to your website, and your Facebook and Instagram pages.

 - By using salon marketing tactics like selling gift certificates, creating deals and discounts, and social promotion.